mhawksey/GeminiApp/README.md

 # GeminiApp Google Apps Script Library Documentation

 The GeminiApp is a library that allows integration to Google's Gemini API in your Google Apps Script projects.
-It allows for mutli-modal prompts, structured conversations and function calling.
+It allows for multi-modal prompts, structured conversations and function calling.

 > **Google Cloud Next '24 Demo**: For a complete personalised mail merge demo visit [Exploring Gemini API Function Calling with Google Apps Script](https://medium.com/cts-technologies/genai-for-google-workspace-exploring-gemini-api-function-calling-with-google-apps-script-part-3-028785dafe3b)